-- Link to a scan of the manuscript as it appears in the bKa' gdams gsung 'bum on the website of the Buddhist Digital Resource Center (TBRC.org), (Vol. 31)
+- Link to a scan of the manuscript as it appears in the bKa' gdams gsung 'bum on the website of the Buddhist Digital Archives of the Buddhist Digital Resource Center (BDRC), (Vol. 31, work No. MW1PD89084_146632)

 The results of the ongoing study of this work by Pascale Hugon and Kevin Vose, including the critical edition and translation of this work, are accessible on the webpage The dBu ma de kho na nyid of rGya dmar ba Byang chub grags (12th c.).

 The title on the first folio reads Byang chub sems dpaʾi spyod pa la ʾjug paʾi ṭi ka.

 In the colophon the text is referred to as Byang chub sems paʾi [sic] spyod pa la ʾjug paʾi tshig dang don gsal bar bshad pa.